I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/drmk/ns-drmk-tagdrmforward.md

 <p>By convention, if the downstream module is a KS filter, the <b>Context</b> member points to a file object that specifies the KS pin to which the <b>DrmForwardContentToDeviceObject</b> function sends the property request.
 In other words, the <b>Context</b> member points to the same file object as the <b>FileObject</b> member.</p>

 <p>The DRMFORWARD structure is also used by the <a href="..\portcls\nf-portcls-pcforwardcontenttodeviceobject.md">PcForwardContentToDeviceObject</a> function and the <a href="audio.idrmport2_forwardcontenttodeviceobject">IDrmPort2::ForwardContentToDeviceObject</a> method, which are alternative entry points for the <b>DrmForwardContentToDeviceObject</b> function.
-For more information, see <a href="NULL">DRM Functions and Interfaces</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/62c739da-91e8-428e-b76c-ec9621b12597">DRM Functions and Interfaces</a>.</p>

 <p>When an audio driver forwards DRM content to a system-supplied USB driver, the following conditions apply: <ul>
 <li><b>DRMFORWARD.DeviceObject</b> must be placed at the top of the device stack.</li>